New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: Introduction

-In the meantime, the measurements of the neutrino oscillation have been updated.
-The predictions for the oscillation parameters in these minimal gauged U(1)$_{L_\mu - L_\tau}$ models will be updated accordingly.
-Then, we revisit in this paper the minimal gauged U(1)$_{L_\mu - L_\tau}$ models based on the result of the latest \texttt{NuFITv5.2} global analysis~\cite{nufit}.
-It is found that the type $\mathbf{2}_{+1}$ case revives when taking the latest neutrino fit data into account.
+In the meantime, new neutrino oscillation data have become available.
+Accordingly, the predictions for the neutrino oscillation parameters in the minimal gauged U(1)$_{L_\mu - L_\tau}$ models will be updated.
+In this paper, therefore, we revisit these minimal models based on the results of the latest \texttt{NuFITv5.2} global analysis~\cite{nufit}.
+Then we find that the type $\mathbf{2}_{+1}$ case revives with the latest neutrino global parameters.

-When an SU(2)$_L$ doublet scalar breaks an additional gauge symmetry in addition to the electroweak (EW) one, the extra gauge boson mixes with the EW neutral gauge bosons in their mass term~\cite{Babu:1997st}.
-After the diagonalization of the mass matrix, the U(1)$_{L_\mu-L_\tau}$ gauge boson couples to the SM neutral current and, therefore, contributes to atomic parity violation (APV)~\cite{Davoudiasl:2012ag,Davoudiasl:2012qa,Davoudiasl:2014kua}.
+Besides updating the neutrino analysis, we carefully study new constraints in the minimal models.
+Since the newly introduced SU(2)$_L$ doublet scalar $\Phi_{+1}$ breaks not only the U(1)$_{L_\mu-L_\tau}$ gauge symmetry but also the electroweak (EW) symmetry, the $Z'$ boson mixes with the $Z$ boson in their mass term~\cite{Babu:1997st}.
+After diagonalizing the mass matrix, the $Z'$ boson couples to the SM neutral current, resulting in a new contribution to atomic parity violation (APV)~\cite{Davoudiasl:2012ag,Davoudiasl:2012qa,Davoudiasl:2014kua}.
 Moreover, the coupling to the neutral current also induces flavor-changing meson decay processes~\cite{Davoudiasl:2012ag,Davoudiasl:2014kua}.
-In this paper, we analyze new constraints on the gauged U$(1)_{L_\mu - L_\tau}$ models derived from those phenomena via the $Z - Z'$ mixing.
+In this paper, we analyze the new constraints on the gauged U$(1)_{L_\mu - L_\tau}$ models from these phenomena via the $Z - Z'$ mixing.

 This paper is organized as follows.
 In section~\ref{sec:model}, we first introduce the minimal gauged U(1)$_{L_\mu - L_\tau}$ models.
 We reanalyze the neutrino mass matrix structures in section~\ref{sec:analysis}.
-In section~\ref{sec:constraint}, we consider new model-dependent constraints to the gauged U(1)$_{L_\mu - L_\tau}$ models with an SU(2)$_L$ doublet scalar.
+In section~\ref{sec:constraint}, we consider the new model-dependent constraints on the gauged U(1)$_{L_\mu - L_\tau}$ models with the additional SU(2)$_L$ doublet scalar.
 Finally, we summarize our results in section~\ref{sec:conclusion}.